 Another common option is to use either a lined bifocal or a no-line bifocal (progressives) that has your computer prescription at the top/middle of the lens and your reading prescription on the bottom of the lens.
 This combination works great for office use or if you’re spending some time on your computer at home!

-Please contact us if you are thinking of getting this lens type as it requires a phone consultation.
-Our highly trained customer service team will be more than happy to assist you and give you more information regarding this option.
+Our highly trained customer service team will be more than happy to assist you and give you more information regarding which option would best suit your needs.